SeattleTestbed/docs/Programming/RepyV2Tutorial.md

 # Repy V2 Tutorial

 ## Introduction
-This guide provides an introduction to using the Repy V2 sandbox environment.
+This guide provides an introduction to using the [Repy V2](RepyV2API.md) sandbox environment.
 It describes what restrictions are placed upon the sandboxed code with examples.
 At the end of reading this document you should be able to write Repy programs, manage the restrictions on programs, and understand whether Repy is appropriate for a specific task or program.

 It is assumed that you have a basic understanding of network programming such as socket, ports, IP addresses, and etc.  Also, a basic understanding of HTML is useful but not required.
 Lastly, you need a basic understanding of the Python programming language.
 If not, you might want to first read through the Python tutorial at http://www.python.org/doc/.
 You do not need to be a Python expert to use Repy, but as Repy is a subset of Python, being able to write a simple Python program is essential.

-## Installing Repy V2
+## Building Repy V2
-You have to install Repy V2 before starting the tutorial.
+You have to build Repy V2 before starting the tutorial.
 Make sure you have a Git client and Python installed on your machine (Mac and many Linux boxes already ship with that).
+For more details, please refer to the [Seattle Build Instructions](../Contributing/BuildInstructions.md).

 1. First, clone the newest version of Repy V2 from GitHub: ```git clone https://github.com/SeattleTestbed/repy_v2```
 2. Create a directory of your choosing, inside of which Repy V2 will live.
 Unix example: ```mkdir ~/testv2```